Sonobeat Milestones II: The '70s +

 Sonobeat's "Blue Hole Sounds" studio opensFall 1973

-Following Sonobeat's studio move from Austin, Texas, to the outskirts of Liberty Hill, Texas, in August '73 and after than two months of retrofitting the old stone A.M.E. church Sonobeat co-founder Bill Josey Sr. has leased into a recording studio, Bill distributes flyers announcing the availability of his new "Blue Hole Sounds" studio for custom recording work.
-Bill needs the hourly fees the custom work generates to help offset living expenses and the costs of the studio move and subsequent retrofitting of the the church.
+Following Sonobeat's studio move from Austin, Texas, to the outskirts of Liberty Hill, Texas, in August '73 and after more than two months of retrofitting an old stone A.M.E. church that Sonobeat has leased as its new studio, Sonobeat co-founder Bill Josey Sr. distributes flyers announcing the availability of "Blue Hole Sounds", named after a nearby Liberty Hill swimming hole, for custom recording work.
+Bill needs the hourly fees the custom work generates to help offset living expenses, the costs of the studio move, and his subsequent retrofitting of the church.
 The few sessions that Bill conducts in the final months of '73 are almost entirely custom jobs with singers and musicians who pay for and keep their master tapes.

-Herman Nelson's third Sonosong Music demo album issuedFall 1973
+Herman Nelson's third Sonosong Music demo issuedFall 1973

 Although Sonobeat's new Liberty Hill studio, Blue Hole Sounds, doesn't come on line until the final months of 1973, and most of the recording sessions Sonobeat producer Bill Josey Sr. conducts to finish out the year are custom jobs, he does manage to work in a third and final Herman Nelson song demo album for Sonobeat's sister company, Sonosong Music.
-This time, however, Bill circulates the album, consisting of 12 Herman Nelson originals, to major label A&R departments using less expensive audio cassette dubs instead of vinyl records.
+This time, however, Bill circulates the album, consisting of 12 Herman Nelson originals, to major label A&RArtist & Repertoire exeutives at record labels build and manage a roster of artists, connecting them to new songs and overseeing their recording activities. departments using less expensive audio cassette dubs instead of vinyl records.
 The purpose of the demo album, which isn't commercially released, is to attract cover versions of Herman's songs by major recording artists.
 All songs on the album are performed by Herman (guitars and vocals) and Mike Waugh (bass).

 No Sonobeat releases during 1974

-1974 is the third year in a row in which Sonobeat has no releases on its own label nor any master recording sale to a national label.
+1974 is the third year in a row in which Sonobeat has no release on its own label nor any master recording sale to a national label.

 Custom recording sessions continueThroughout 1974

-It's become a financially necessity for Sonobeat to continue to accept custom recording work, in which music acts rent Sonobeat's Blue Hole Sounds studio facility in Liberty Hill, Texas, for hourly fees, As a result, the acts, not Sonobeat, own the master tapes the sessions produce.
+It's become a financially necessity for Sonobeat to continue to accept custom recording work, in which music acts rent Sonobeat's Blue Hole Sounds studio facility in Liberty Hill, Texas, for hourly fees.
+Therefore the acts, not Sonobeat, own the master tapes resulting from the sessions.
 During the year, Tom Penick begins to assist Sonobeat co-founder Bill Josey Sr. around the studio, and Tom eventually will record his own country song as partial payment for his services.

 Country Nu-Notes marathon sessionFebruary 24, 1974